 In Fuquay-Varina, we also celebrate our present.
 Our local economy is strong and diverse.
 Over the past 10 years, our town population has been one of the fastest growing in North Carolina, more than doubling in size.
 The Town now services a population of approximately 24,000.
 Homes are affordably priced; we have several large employers and have welcomed a host of national retailers.
 Surrounded by outstanding universities, excellent public schools and within a stone’s throw of the main campus of Wake Technical Community College, Fuquay-Varina is providing a highly educated workforce in an ever-evolving world.
 The Fuquay-Varina Chamber of Commerce plays an important part in our thriving business community.
 The Fuquay-Varina Economic Development Commission is performing a critical role in attracting industrial development to our town.
 The town’s amenities and proximity to Raleigh, Research Triangle Park, Chapel Hill, Durham and Fayetteville make Fuquay-Varina uniquely appealing to residents and businesses alike.

 Each year, we encourage families to help celebrate our collective success at the Celebrate Fuquay-Varina festival held the first Saturday in June.
-The Town hosts an Easter Egg Hunt the Saturday before Easter, we gather 15,000 friends together at South Park on the 3rd of July to celebrate Independence Day and we congregate in downtown every year on the first Thursday in December for a Christmas Tree Lighting.
+The Town hosts an Easter Egg Hunt, we gather 15,000 friends together at South Park on the 3rd of July to celebrate Independence Day and we congregate in downtown every year on the first Thursday in December for a Christmas Tree Lighting.
 These annual events give us all something to look forward to, be proud of and help us foster a strong sense of community.

 Fuquay-Varina’s town government is working hard to provide important services in a customer friendly manner that improves the quality of life for all of our citizens.
 Our Town Board of Commissioners, town staff and Town Manager, are committed to helping each of you by working hard to meet the needs and challenges or our community.
 As Mayor of Fuquay-Varina, I look forward to hearing from you.
 My email address is and my home phone number is 919-552-6415.
 I am very proud of what our community is achieving as a result of working together.